asdegoyeneche/ROAR/index.md

 #### Obstacle Detection

-The object detection algorithm uses the front RGB camera's image feed as its input, and at each time step, identifies any obstacles in the camera's field of view.
+The obstacle detection algorithm uses the front RGB camera's image feed as its input, and at each time step, identifies any obstacles in the camera's field of view.
 For this track, examples of obstacles included other cars, walls on both sides of the track, and barricades.

 We initially tried to use the entire input image from the RGB camera as is.
 However, we quickly ran into problems with this approach because we couldn't figure out how to separate the processes to detect walls and other objects on the track, which resulted in our algorithm detecting walls and cars as one 'obstacle'.